johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - Each check returns one or more Issues with WCAG references when known.
 - Interaction checks capture a full-page screenshot when failing.
-- Each issue includes a concise “copilot fix prompt” suitable for later use.
+- Each issue includes a concise "copilot fix prompt" suitable for later use.
+- Mega-menu check should locate the primary `<nav>` with role=navigation, find buttons/links that trigger submenus, simulate `Enter`/`Space` keypresses, verify focus moves into the submenu using `page.evaluate()` to check `document.activeElement`, and capture a screenshot if focus doesn't enter the submenu.

 **Prompt to Copilot:**
-“Implement three checks under `src/checks`: (a) axe-core summary of top violations with WCAG tags, (b) skip-link presence and focus behavior, and (c) mega-menu keyboard basics (open & focus into items).
-Each should return structured Issues with severity/impact/effort, page path, a meaningful solution summary, a concise copilot fix prompt, and a screenshot for interaction failures.”
+"Implement three checks under `src/checks`: (a) axe-core summary of top violations with WCAG tags, (b) skip-link presence and focus behavior, and (c) mega-menu keyboard basics (open & focus into items).
+Each should return structured Issues with severity/impact/effort, page path, a meaningful solution summary, a concise copilot fix prompt, and a screenshot for interaction failures."

 ---